tallygo/TallyGo-Reference-Server/README.md

-# TallyGo Example Server
+# TallyGo Reference Server

 A very simple Node.js server that acts as a stand-in for your custom server backend, and demonstrates how you could exchange data between your mobile app and your own server.
-It implements basic functionality as shown in our mobile app usage examples.
-[Check them out!](https://tallygo.com/docs)
+It implements a basic version of the server-side functionality as used in our [iOS Reference App](https://github.com/tallygo/TallyGo-iOS-Reference-App) and [Android Reference App](https://github.com/tallygo/TallyGo-Android-Reference-App).

 ## Prerequisites

 You need to have [Node.js](https://nodejs.org/) and [NPM](https://www.npmjs.com) installed already.

-## First-Time Setup
+## Setup

 Before running the server for the first time, execute this command:

     npm install

+You may also need to do this again whenever you do a `git pull`.

 ## Configuration